Sub-sampling and other considerations for efficient risk estimation in large portfolios: Abstract

 \section{Abstract}

-Computing risk measures of a financial portfolio comprising thousands of options is a challenging problem because (a) it involves a nested expectation requiring multiple evaluations of the loss of the financial portfolio for different risk scenarios and (b) evaluating the loss of the portfolio is expensive and the cost increases with its size.
+Computing risk measures of a financial portfolio comprising thousands of derivatives is a challenging problem because (a) it involves a nested expectation requiring multiple evaluations of the loss of the financial portfolio for different risk scenarios and (b) evaluating the loss of the portfolio is expensive and the cost increases with its size.
 In this work, we look at applying Multilevel Monte Carlo (MLMC) with adaptive inner sampling to this problem and discuss several practical considerations.
-In particular, we discuss a sub-sampling strategy that results in a method whose computational complexity does not increase with the size of the portfolio.
+In particular, we discuss a sub-sampling strategy whose computational complexity does not increase with the size of the portfolio.
 We also discuss several control variates that significantly improve the efficiency of MLMC in our setting.

 \begin{AMS} 65C05 (Monte Carlo methods), 65C30 (Stochastic differential and integral equations) \end{AMS}